annonymath/brianconrad_note_oxford/Notes_on_the_Oxford_IUT_workshop_by_Brian_Conrad_Original.md

+_**This is an unauthorized copy of [Notes on the Oxford IUT workshop by Brian Conrad](http://mathbabe.org/2015/12/15/notes-on-the-oxford-iut-workshop-by-brian-conrad/).
+I will immediately remove this document upon request of the copyright holder.**_

-Brian Conrad is a math professor at Stanford and was one of the participants at the Oxford workshop on Mochizuki’s work on the ABC Conjecture.
-He is an expert in arithmetic geometry, a subfield of number theory which provides geometric formulations of the ABC Conjecture (the viewpoint studied in Mochizuki’s work).
+_Brian Conrad is a math professor at Stanford and was one of the participants at the Oxford workshop on Mochizuki’s work on the ABC Conjecture.
+He is an expert in arithmetic geometry, a subfield of number theory which provides geometric formulations of the ABC Conjecture (the viewpoint studied in Mochizuki’s work)._

 Since he was asked by a variety of people for his thoughts about the workshop, Brian wrote the following summary.
 He hopes that a non-specialist may also learn something from these notes concerning the present situation.
 Forthcoming articles in Nature and Quanta on the workshop will be addressed at the general public.
 This writeup has the following structure:

-Background
-What has delayed wider understanding of the ideas?
-What is Inter-universal Teichmuller Theory (IUTT = IUT)?
-What happened at the conference?
-Audience frustration
-Concluding thoughts
-Technical appendix
   1. Background
+  2. What has delayed wider understanding of the ideas?
+  3. What is Inter-universal Teichmuller Theory (IUTT = IUT)?
+  4. What happened at the conference?
+  5. Audience frustration
+  6. Concluding thoughts
+  7. Technical appendix

+# 1. Background

 The ABC Conjecture is one of the outstanding conjectures in number theory, even though it was formulated only approximately 30 years ago.
 It admits several equivalent formulations, some of which lead to striking finiteness theorems and other results in number theory and others of which provide a robust structural framework to try to prove it.
 The conjecture concerns a concrete inequality relating prime factors of a pair of positive whole numbers (A and B) and their sum (C) to the actual magnitudes of the two integers and their sum.
 It has a natural generalization to larger number systems (called “number fields”) that arise throughout number theory.